sanmue/arch-linux-installation-guide/README.md

 - `makepkg -sic` # build package, install dependencies, install (or upgrade) package, clean up leftover work files and directories
 - `cd ..`
-- `rm -rf snapper-rollback snapper-rollback.tar.gz` # delete the folder an file which is no longer required &nbsp;
+- `rm -rf snapper-rollback snapper-rollback.tar.gz` # delete the folder an file which is no longer required

+Config snapper-rollback:

 - `sudo btrfs subvolume list / | grep -e "@\?snapshots"` # list subvolumes with name 'snapshots'
 - `sudo vim /etc/snapper-rollback.conf` # adjust config:
-  - change mountpoint: `mountpoint = /.btrfsroot` (adding '.' according to the name of our created folder)
+  - change mountpoint: `mountpoint = /.btrfsroot` (adding '`.`' according to the name of our created folder)
   - no need to adjust the name of the snapshot subvolume, since we used `@snapshots`
-  - when using 'archinstall' skript the name of the snapshot subvolume is `@.snapshots` (as of 10/2024) and you would have to adjust it here

 > :memo: **Note:**
 > If you can't boot the system anymore, you have to rollback manually via live cd.